MicrosoftDocs/visualstudio-docs/docs/azure/vs-azure-tools-configure-roles-for-cloud-service.md

 To store different values for the settings that control how a role runs, you can define multiple service configurations.
 You can use a different service configuration for each deployment environment.
 For example, you can set your storage account connection string to use the local Azure Storage Emulator in a local service configuration and create another service configuration to use Azure Storage in the cloud.

-When you create an Azure Cloud Services (extended support) in Visual Studio, two service configurations are automatically created and added to your Azure project:
+When you create an Azure Cloud Services (extended support) project in Visual Studio, two service configurations are automatically created and added to your Azure project:

 - `ServiceConfiguration.Cloud.cscfg`
 - `ServiceConfiguration.Local.cscfg`